Last updated: June 26, 2026

 - Task Management: Organize tasks, set deadlines, assign responsibilities, and track progress in a centralized dashboard.

-- Collaboration Tools: Facilitate seamless communication, file sharing, and team collaboration through chat, comments, and document collaboration features.
+- Collaboration Tools: Facilitate smooth communication, file sharing, and team collaboration through chat, comments, and document collaboration features.

 - Resource Allocation: Manage resources efficiently by tracking availability, workload, and allocation for each team member or project.